FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 addition to the extensive social housing programme already underway through 'Rebuilding

-Ireland,” the Council had sought from Government funding under the Local Infrastructure--- 4
+Ireland,” the Council had sought from Government funding under the Local Infrastructure
+---
+4

 Fund of €21.4 million to release significant development land, both private and public, in